By Kristel Coombes

 GHITA are working tirelessly to bring about change for the deaf community in Gibraltar, working in close collaboration with the GHA to enhance and further develop audiology services.
 As a result, the GHA has recently undertaken an initiative to register persons affected with hearing loss or impairment, who wish to do so.
 The association are currently trying to authorise the GHA Occupational Therapy Service, in order to classify the individual struggling with hearing loss as “potentially vulnerable”.
 This would ensure there is a clear exchange of information between various community services in Gibraltar, enabling better evaluation, assessment and treatment of patients.
 Get more information on brands of hearing aids before you choose the right one.

 The association is currently working towards securing a premises and the necessary equipment for ENT’s to treat patients dealing with hearing loss in Gibraltar, as opposed to referring them to specialists in the UK.
 Furthermore, they were involved in the appointment of a new paediatric audiologist from New Zealand in Gibraltar.
-GHITA has also worked with the Department of Education in the submission of education guidelines for people with hearing loss.
+GHITA has also worked with the Department of Education in the submission of education guidelines for people with hearing loss, who might have also failed the balance test.
 They believe that deafness or hearing loss is a sensory difference which only becomes a disability when the educational system fails the child and the family.

 The association recently celebrated their 10th anniversary by hosting three events in Gibraltar’s city centre.
 The first event unveiled the latest statistics on hearing health and hearing loss prevention.
 Various stalls were in place at Mackintosh Hall, displaying samples of different assistive equipment, including hearing loops.
 This allowed individuals with hearing difficulties to experience the benefits of hearing aids first hand.
 Amongst the exhibitors and traders were Carmen Vasquez, an audiologist from Oiga Mas and representatives of Sign Code and Sign Video UK.
 The second event offered a free medical service, highlighting the importance of early identification and intervention for hearing loss.
 Communication with ENT specialists was available throughout the open clinic and member recruitment committee members were also present, listening to any issues or concerns the community had.
 The objective of these events was to target and educate community members on what is available locally, whilst creating awareness.